shopware/docs/guides/plugins/plugins/plugin-fundamentals/add-plugin-configuration.md

 ## Fill your plugin configuration with settings

-As we now know how to create your configuration, we can start to fill it with life
+As you now know how to create configurations, you can start to fill it with life using various configuration options.

-* or options to configure, in this case.

 ### Cards in your configuration